LurkAndLoiter/NvidiaFanController/README.md

 ### How It Works

+- **Speed Calculation:** Pre-calculates fan speeds to temperature targets for efficient interpolation.
 - **Initialization:** NVML is initialized, and GPU handles are obtained.
-- **Slope Calculation:** Pre-calculates slopes between temperature targets for efficient interpolation.
+- **Threading:** Threads are made for every device.
+- **Device Loop:**
-- **Main Loop:** Continuously monitors GPU temperatures, adjusts fan speeds if the change exceeds `TEMP_THRESHOLD`, and sleeps adaptively based on temperature variation.
+  - Continuously monitors GPU temperatures
+  - Adjusts fan speeds if the change exceeds `TEMP_THRESHOLD` and `fanSpeed` is a new speed
+  - Sleeps adaptively based on temperature variation.
-- **Cleanup:** Resets fan control to firmware defaults on exit or signal interruption.
+  - On termination resets fan control to firmware defauls
+- **Cleanup:** Allows threads to close gracefully.

 ### Important Notes

-- **Permissions:** Running the program may require root privileges (`sudo`) to access NVML functions.
+- **Permissions:** Running the program directly may require root privileges (`sudo`) to access NVML functions.
-- **Error Handling:** Check stdout for error messages if NVML calls fail (e.g., device not found, fan speed setting failed).
 - **Fan Speed Stability:** Test your `FanTargets` values to ensure they work with your specific GPU model.
-- **Memory:** The program dynamically allocates memory for the slopes array based on `TARGET_COUNT`.
-Ensure your system has sufficient memory if using many targets.